Trade Agreement:CETA (Canada-EU Comprehensive Economic and Trade Agreement)

 Tobacco and tobacco products

-On-portable instruments, tools and equipment used for a profession or trade
+On-portable instruments, tools and equipment used for a profession

 Sample Commercial Invoice for Food, Chocolate, Candies